Nash Equilibrium and No Arbitrage

 Because real markets are:

-Edge exists in the gaps between equilibrium and reality.
+Edge exists in the gaps between equilibrium and reality — and every dollar of edge requires a counterparty making a -EV trade.

 That includes: